Authored by the expert who managed and guided the team behind the Mexico Property Pack

 How many days do rentals stay listed in San Miguel de Allende as of 2026?

-As of early 2026, rentals in San Miguel de Allende stay listed for an average of about 30 days, though this varies significantly by location and pricing.
+As of 2026, correctly priced rentals in San Miguel de Allende usually stay listed for about 20 to 35 days.

 Which months have peak tenant demand in San Miguel de Allende?